Essequibo (colony): History

-Essequibo was founded by colonists from the first Zeelandic colony, Pomeroon conquered in 1581, which had been destroyed by Spaniards and local warriors around 1596.
-Led by Joost van der Hooge, the Zeelanders travelled to an island called Kyk-Over-Al in the Essequibo river (actually a side-river called the Mazaruni).
+Essequibo was founded by colonists from the first Zeelandic colony, or trading post, Pomeroon founded in 1581, which had been destroyed by Spaniards and local warriors around 1596.
+Led by Joost van der Hooge, the Zeelanders founded Fort Kyk-Over-Al in the Essequibo river (actually a side-river called the Mazaruni).
 This location was chosen because of its strategic location and the trade with the local population.
 Van der Hooge encountered an older ruined Portuguese fort there (the Portuguese arms had been hewn into the rock above the gate).
 Using funds of the West Indian Company (WIC), van der Hooge built a new fort called "Fort Ter Hoogen" from 1616 to 1621, though the fort quickly became known amongst the inhabitants as Fort Kyk-Over-Al (English: Fort See-everywhere).
 The administration of the West Indian Company as well as the governor of the entire colony settled here in 1621.

 Initially, the colony was named Nova Zeelandia (New Zeeland), but the usage of the name Essequibo soon became common.
 On the southern shore of the river the hamlet Cartabo was built, containing 12 to 15 houses.
 Around the river, plantations were created where slaves cultivated cotton, indigo and cacao.
 Somewhat further downstream, on Forteiland or "Great Flag Island", Fort Zeelandia was built.
 From 1624 the area was permanently inhabited and from 1632, together with Pomeroon, it was put under the jurisdiction of the Zeelandic Chamber of the WIC (West Indian Company).
 In 1657 the region was transferred by the Chamber to the cities of Middelburg, Veere and Vlissingen, who established the "Direction of the New Colony on Isekepe" there.
 From then on Pomeroon was called 'Nova Zeelandia'.

-In 1658, cartographer Cornelis Goliath created a map of the colony and made plans to build a city there called "New Middelburg", but the Second Anglo-Dutch War (1665 – 67) put an end to these plans.
+In 1658, cartographer Cornelis Goliath created a map of the colony, planned to build a new city, and built a fortress there called "New Middelburg", but the Second Anglo-Dutch War (1665 – 67) put an end to these plans.
 Essequibo was occupied by the British in 1665 (along with all other Dutch colonies in the Guianas), and then plundered by the French.
 The following years the Zeelanders sent a squadron of ships to retake the area.
-While the Suriname colony was captured from the English by Abraham Crijnssen, the by then abandoned Essequibo was occupied by Matthys Bergenaar.
+In 1667 Surinam (English colony) to the east was captured from the English by Abraham Crijnssen, and by then abandoned Essequibo was occupied by Matthys Bergenaar.
 In 1670 the Chamber of the WIC in Zeeland took over control of the colonies again.
 The Dutch colonies in the region endured much suffering as a result of the Nine Years' War (1688 – 97) and the Spanish Succession War (1701 – 14), which brought pirates into the region.
 In 1689 Pomeroon was destroyed by French pirates, and abandoned.